webobservatory/web-observatory/README.md

 It should be noted that a C/C++ complier is required.
 You should be fine on Linux/Unix/Mac.
 For Windows, please install any version (including the express version) of Visual Studio 2012/2013.

+After the installation you need to edit the configuration file at **web-observatory/config/config.js**.
+Each field in **config.js** is explained by comments.

 #### Starting the Web Observatory

 Assuming you're in the web-observatory directory, the Web Observatory can be started by typing